Kalbot1337/seq2seq3/README.md

-# Python3 Sequence To Sequence, using tensorflow
+# Python Sequence To Sequence, using tensorflow
 ---
-Tensorflow Chatbot for python3, using the [sequence2sequence tutorial](https://www.tensorflow.org/tutorials/seq2seq)
+Tensorflow Chatbot for python, using the [sequence2sequence tutorial](https://www.tensorflow.org/tutorials/seq2seq)

 ---
 ## What does it do?